WyriHaximus/awesome-phpstorm/README.md

 ## Twitter

+* [@phpstorm](https://twitter.com/phpstorm) - The official PhpStorm twitter account, they are very active and can answer almost every question you have about the IDE.
 * [PhpStorm Tips](https://twitter.com/PhpStormTips) - Keyboard shortcuts may differ depending on OS and keymap.
 This account is not affiliated with JetBrains.
 By [@rskuipers](https://github.com/rskuipers).

 ## License